emacstheviking/Hitoban/README.md

 # Proposal for enhancement 🔮

-If you have any idea to improve the language, please open an issue and tag it as `PFP` (Proposal For Enhancement). <!-- We will try to review as soon as possible, and if your PFP is accepted (and developed by the way), it will be published under https://kyatchioru.tk/Hitoban/PFP -->
+If you have any idea to improve the language, please open an issue and tag it as `PFE` (Proposal For Enhancement). <!-- We will try to review as soon as possible, and if your PFE is accepted (and developed by the way), it will be published under https://kyatchioru.tk/Hitoban/PFE -->

 # Copyright and license 🔓